FHossain5/VVC-Video-Compression-Dataset/web_application_details.md

 - **Compressed Video 2:** MP4-compressed volumetric video
 - **Video 3:** Dynamic background volumetric video

-Each video plays inline at **720p resolution** with standard play/pause controls.

 After watching each video, you will rate it based on:
 - **Visual Clarity**
 - **Depth Perception**